flangopink/RimWorldGunMaker/README.md

 - Done!

 ## Known issues:
 - Values don't update when manually entering them.
+Only when pressing Enter or changing focus.

 ## To-do:
 - Test, ***a lot***